theNewDynamic/aba-icc/_cases-charges/kony-et-al-charges-okot-odhiambo.md

 Under Mr. Kony's orders, as alleged by the OTP, Mr. Odhiambo instructed and armed LRA forces to do the following: to attack Ugandan government forces and civilians in certain regions and internally displaced camps of Uganda; to murder civilians; to abduct and enslave civilians including children as forced laborers, forced fighters, and sexual slaves; and to pillage property in certain regions and internally displaced persons camps.&nbsp;

 In March 2015, the Government of Uganda exhumed a corpse which was identified through DNA testing as that of Mr. Odhiambo and certified that Mr. Odhiambo died on October 27, 2013.
-On September 7, 2015, Pre-Trial Chamber II terminated proceedings against Okot Odhiambo.
+On September 7, 2015, Pre-Trial Chamber II terminated proceedings against Mr. Odhiambo.

 Please visit the Court's website for more information on *[The Prosecutor v.
 Kony et al.](https://www.icc-cpi.int/uganda/kony)*